 Again, the “What” will differ based on your workforce as well – but “What” are your employees accessing on the intranet?
 If you don’t know “What” or have “What” on your intranet, you are in trouble – step away from the Kool-Aid.

-Even though “What” can be different from organization to organization, there are many similarities, such as relevant content (e.g. company news/announcements, employee benefit information, etc.), valuable resources (e.g. employee onboarding forms, online training, etc.) and employee commmunications/collaboration tools (e.g. discussion forums, blogs, event calendars, department sites).
+Even though “What” can be different from organization to organization, there are many similarities, such as relevant content (e.g. company news/announcements, employee benefit information, etc.), valuable resources (e.g. employee onboarding forms, online training, etc.) and employee communications/collaboration tools (e.g. discussion forums, blogs, department sites).

 Another stellar customer, San Diego Humane Society, who also has an unwired, mobile and active workforce recently shared with me how they keep the “What” on their intranet relevant to the “Who” through delivering engaging, relevant and meaningful content/resources, such as: